top-kgame/.github/profile/README.md

-# 🎮 Welcome to top-kgame
+# 🎮 Welcome to kgame

 We are building a **modular, high-performance game server ecosystem** entirely in **Java**.